-On February 12, 2015 as amended April 6, 2016, Commander Resources Ltd. ("Commander") and Maritime entered into an option and shares purchase agreement (the "Option and Share Purchase Agreement") pursuant to which Maritime, or its nominees (the "Maritime Group"), has the option to purchase, in stages, a total of 10,000,000 of the 11,440,000 common shares of Maritime owned by Commander; should Maritime elect to acquire any of the shares, that acquisition will be subject to regulatory approval.
-Maritime and Commander also entered into a voting trust agreement (the "Voting Trust Agreement"), whereby Commander will vote its remaining shares with management of the Company for the duration of the Option and Share Purchase Agreement, as amended, will automatically be released from the provisions of the Voting Trust Agreement.

-Pursuant to the amended Option and Share Purchase Agreement, Maritime will identify third parties to purchase shares as follows:
+- On February 12, 2015 as amended April 6, 2016, Commander Resources Ltd. ("Commander") and Maritime entered into an option and shares purchase agreement (the "Option and Share Purchase Agreement") pursuant to which Maritime, or its nominees (the "Maritime Group"), has the option to purchase, in stages, a total of 10,000,000 of the 11,440,000 common shares of Maritime owned by Commander; should Maritime elect to acquire any of the shares, that acquisition will be subject to regulatory approval.
+Maritime and Commander also entered into a voting trust agreement (the "Voting Trust Agreement"), whereby Commander will vote its remaining shares with management of the Company for the duration of the Option and Share Purchase Agreement.
+Any shares not purchased pursuant to the terms of the Option and Share Purchase Agreement, as amended, will automatically be released from the provisions of the Voting Trust Agreement. - Pursuant to the amended Option and Share Purchase Agreement, Maritime will identify third parties to purchase shares as follows: